qinohe/archling/README.md

 * Available for panel lovers, xfce4-panel, but not started by default, dynamically created.
 * Many programs are installed with a graphic interface
 * Much more, checkout packages.x86_64
+* Cower will be installed during creating the ISO, so you have easy AUR access.

 ##Building the files